mer-hybris/hadk.sailfishos.org/preparing.rst

 .. _CyanogenMod wiki page: http://wiki.cyanogenmod.org/w/Devices

-You may also want to verify that the CM build for your device is fully functional, to avoid wasting time with known not working hardware adaptations.
-Also, the device you have might have some hardware defects - testing in Android verifies that all components are working correctly.
+You may also want to verify that the CM build for your device is fully functional, to avoid wasting time with hardware adaptations that have known issues.
+Also, your device might have some hardware defects - testing in Android verifies that all components are working correctly, so you have a functionality baseline to compare your build results with.

 You should at least check the following features: